 Getting a Face on Your Watch

-To get the face on your watch, AirDrop, email, drop the file in iCloud Drive, or use other means to get it onto your camera roll.
+To get the face on your watch, AirDrop, email, drop the file in iCloud Drive, or use other means to add it to your camera roll.
 Once on your iPhone, open the Watch app, select Photos, and select “All Photos” as your synced album.

 On Apple Watch, open the Photos app, select the image, and force touch to select “Create Watch Face.”